WTFAcademy/WTF-Cairo/14_TypeConversion/readme.md

 ---

-In this chapter, we explore type conversion for primitive types in Cairo.
+In this chapter, we will explore type conversion for primitive types in Cairo.

 ## Type Conversion